 Let Families Keep More of What They Earn

 Hawaiʻi has the lowest wages in the nation after adjusting for our cost of living, which is the highest in the nation.
 We also place the 2nd highest tax burden in the country on our low-income households.
 Our lowest-income households pay over 13% of their income in taxes, while those at the top pay 8% or less.
 Faced with this one-two-three punch, almost half (48%) of our state’s residents are living paycheck-to-paycheck.

 To help our struggling neighbors, we need to come together and restore tax fairness in our state.
-We can do that by eliminating income taxes on people in poverty, improving the already-existing Food Credit and Renters’ Credit and creating a Working Family Credit, all of which are targeted at low-income and working-class households.
+We can do that by eliminating income taxes on people in poverty, improving the already-existing Food Credit and/or Renters’ Credit, and creating a Working Family Credit, all of which are targeted at low-income and working-class households.
 This can be paid for by reinstating the tax rates that were in place for our highest-income earners from 2009 to 2015.